Sonlis/internal-gateway/README.md

 # Internal-gateway

-Gateway that redirects UDP packets to the different IoT endpoints
+Gateway that redirects http packets to the different IoT endpoints

+### tbd

+Create
+Match url endpoint with pods